get-convex/aggregate/README.md

    `replace` respectively, except they don't care whether the document currently exists.
 2. Make sure you have covered all places where the data can change, and deploy this code change.
-If some place was missed, you can call `aggregate.clear(ctx)` to reset the aggregate data structure and start over.
+If some place was missed, the aggregates may get out of sync with the source of truth.
+You can call `aggregate.clear(ctx)` to reset the aggregate data structure and start over.
 3. Use a paginated background migration to walk all existing data and call `replaceOrInsert`.
 4. Now all of the data is represented in the `Aggregate`, you can start calling